StenlyTU/LFCE-official/stuff/LFCE_UserandGroupManagement.md

     $ sudo chmod 600 /etc/ssh/deniedusers
     ```

+    - Do the oposite allow users to connect:
+        ```bash
+        auth required pam_listfile.so item=user sense=allow file=/etc/sshd/sshd.allow onerr=fail
+        ```

-    Task: configure PAM SSH so that if user tries to login 5 time, it gets refused!
+- **Example -> Configure PAM SSH so that if user tries to login 5 time, it gets refused!**

+    - Something similar can be done using `/etc/security/limits.conf` configuring *maxlogin* for user.
+    - Add the following to */etc/pam.d/password-auth*:
+        ```bash
+        # This will lock every account after 5 attempt.
+        # Add following line at beginning of the ‘auth‘ section.
+        auth     required       pam_tally2.so deny=5 even_deny_root unlock_time=120

+        # add the following line to ‘account‘ section.
+        account     required      pam_tally2.so
+        ```
+        - `pam_tally2 -u sten` -> To check and reset the counter.

+        TBD

 - **How to Configuring Advanced PAM in Linux:**
     - To write more complex PAM rules, you can use valid control-flags in the following form: